The Best Scenic Drives in Colorado Springs (and Beyond) for Fall Leaf Peeping 2024

 10 miles to gate from central Colorado Springs, 19.5 Miles to the Summit | Early October

-If you take the Pikes Peak Scenic Highway, you won’t just see fall leaves in Colorado Springs, you’ll see them across the entire state.
-The summit of this world-famous fourteener allows you to see the majestic Rocky Mountains and up to five states on a clear day, making it the best leaf peeping in Colorado.
+If you take the Pikes Peak Scenic Highway, you won’t just see fall leaves in Colorado Springs.
+You’ll see them across the entire state.
+The summit of this world-famous fourteener allows you to see the majestic Rocky Mountains and up to five states on a clear day.
+That probably makes it the best leaf peeping in the Pikes Peak region.
 After all, what could possibly be better than viewing every tree, all at once?

 Take Highway 24 west of Colorado Springs until you see the signs for the turn to Pikes Peak.
 You need to make reservations in advance for a timed entry slot through the end of September.
-The Peak also recently opened its dawn time slots, so if you’re feeling super ambitious, you can combine golden trees with a splashy sunrise.
+The Peak also offers the occasional dawn time slot.
+If you’re feeling super ambitious, you can combine golden trees with a splashy sunrise.
 The Pikes Peak Highway has lots of places to stop and take photos or hike, and the brand-new Summit House has hot and fresh donuts all day long.
 We’ve heard donuts don’t have calories at 14,115 feet above sea level.
 Do what you want with that suspiciously convenient information.

 Gold Camp Road